 Let’s start out by defining what a promise is.
-It the Tanach (Old Testament), the word translated “promise” is דָבַר (da-bar), which means “speak or promise.”
-It first appears as promise in Genesis.
+In the Tanach (Old Testament), the word translated “promise” is דָבַר (da-bar), which means “speak or promise.”
+It first appears as “promise” in Genesis.

 “For I have chosen him, so that he will direct his children and his household after him to keep the way of the LORD by doing what is right and just, so that the LORD will bring about for Abraham what he has promised him.”

 This was a promise to an individual, specifically Abraham.
 God had promised a child through Sarah who would be called “the son of promise.”
 Now, if you look at the promise as one of the flesh, you don’t foolishly think that you will have a baby at 90 or 100.

 But if you recognize that Scriptures in the Tanach are spiritual as well as temporal, you can see that the promised son, Isaac, was a type and a shadow of the Son of Promise who was yet to come, Jesus of Nazareth.
 That promise was made to the entire world.